-International Pet Travel - Travel to and from Countries with Same and Different Classifications:
+Travel to and from Countries with Same and Different Classifications:

-Your pet must have resided in a THIRD COUNTRY for a minimum of six (6) months prior to your travel date.
-(4 months if the pet was born in the THIRD COUNTRY) Some countries will require a microchip and the proper veterinary certificate for the country that you are entering.
-Your dog or cat rabies vaccinations must be current.
-There are a limited number of these THIRD COUNTRIES that also require an import permit for entry.
-Check our pet passport section for more details.
-For Veterinary Certificates for almost 200 countries worldwide.
+Your pet must have resided in a rabies-controlled country for a minimum of six (6) months prior to your travel date.
+(4 months if the pet was born in the rabies-controlled country) Some countries will require a microchip and the proper veterinary certificate for the country that you are entering.
+Your dog, cat or ferret's rabies vaccinations must be current.
+There are a limited number of these rabies-controlled countries that also require an import permit for entry.

-Your pet must have resided in a THIRD COUNTRY for a minimum of six (6) months prior to your travel (4 months if the pet was born in the THIRD COUNTRY).
-You will need a 15 digit ISO pet microchip for some countries and the EU form 998 Veterinary Certificate for the country that you are entering.
+You will need a 15 digit ISO pet microchip for all EU countries and the Annex I (Commercial) or Annex IV (Non-Commercial) Veterinary Certificate for the country that you are entering depending on whether you or your legal representative is traveling within 5 days of your pet or it is traveling alone.
 Your dog or cat's rabies vaccinations must be current.
-There are a limited number of EU Countries that also require a Blood Titer Test.
+Tapeworm treatments are also required for the UK, Finland, Ireland, Wales and Norway.
 Check our pet passport section for more details.
-Find individual country veterinary certificates for nearly 200 countries worldwide, visit the Pet Travel Store.
+Find individual country veterinary certificates for over 200 countries worldwide, visit the Pet Travel Store.